Data protection

 🤝 Purpose: Optimizing the payment process on our website

-📓 Processed data: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data
+📓 Data processed: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data

-You can find more details on this further under in this data protection declaration
+You can find more details in this privacy policy

-📅 Storage duration: Data is stored until the cooperation with Stripe is terminated
+📅 Storage period: Data is stored until the cooperation with Stripe is terminated

 We use a payment tool from the American technology company and online payment service Stripe on our website.
 Stripe Payments Europe (Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland) is responsible for customers within the EU.
 This means that if you choose Stripe as your payment method, your payment will be processed via Stripe Payments.
-Data required for the payment process is forwarded to Stripe and stored.
-In this data protection declaration we give you an overview of this data processing and storage by Stripe and explain why we use Stripe on our website.
+Data required for the payment process will be forwarded to Stripe and stored.
+In this privacy policy, we give you an overview of this data processing and storage by Stripe and explain why we use Stripe on our website.

 Why do we use Stripe for our website?

-Of course, we want to offer the best possible service with our website and our integrated online shop, so that you feel comfortable on our site and use our offers.
-We know that your time is valuable and that payment processing in particular must therefore work quickly and smoothly.
-In addition to our other payment providers, we have found a partner in Stripe that guarantees secure and fast payment processing.
+We naturally want to offer the best possible service with our website and our integrated online shop so that you feel comfortable on our site and use our offers.
+We know that your time is valuable and therefore payment processing in particular must work quickly and smoothly.
+In addition to our other payment providers, we have found a partner in Stripe who guarantees secure and fast payment processing.

 What data does Stripe store?

 If you choose Stripe as your payment method, your personal data will also be transmitted to Stripe and stored there.
 This is transaction data.
-This information includes, for example, the payment method (i.e. credit card, debit card or account number), sort code, currency, amount and date of payment.
-A transaction may also include your name, email address, billing or shipping address, and sometimes your transaction history.
-This data is required for authentication.
-In addition to technical data about your device (such as IP address), Stripe may also collect name, address, telephone number and your country for fraud prevention, financial reporting and in order to be able to offer its own services in full.
+This data includes the payment method (i.e. credit card, debit card or account number), bank code, currency, amount and date of payment.
+During a transaction, your name, email address, billing or shipping address and sometimes your transaction history may also be transmitted.
+This data is necessary for authentication.
+In addition to technical data about your device (such as IP address), Stripe may also collect your name, address, telephone number and country for fraud prevention, financial reporting and to be able to fully offer its own services.

-Stripe does not sell any of your data to independent third parties, such as marketing agencies or other companies unrelated to Stripe.
-However, the data may be forwarded to internal departments, a limited number of external Stripe partners or to comply with legal regulations.
+Stripe does not sell your data to independent third parties, such as marketing agencies or other companies that have nothing to do with the Stripe company.
+However, the data may be shared with internal departments, a limited number of external Stripe partners, or for legal compliance purposes.
 Stripe also uses cookies to collect data.
 Here is a selection of cookies that Stripe can set during the payment process:

 Value: edd716e9-d28b-46f7-8a55-e05f1779e84e040456121955734-5

-Purpose: This cookie appears when you select the payment method.
-It saves and recognizes whether you access our website via a PC, tablet or smartphone.
+Purpose of use: This cookie appears when you select the payment method.
+It stores and recognizes whether you access our website via a PC, tablet or smartphone.

 Value: fc30f52c-b006-4722-af61-a7419a5b8819875de9121955734-1